-In this article, you’ll learn more about the character strengths that many highly sensitive people share, and about how many of us are blind to our best qualities, plus a simple exercise that can change that.
+In this article, you’ll learn more about your HSP super powers, the character strengths that many highly sensitive people share, and about how many of us are blind to our best qualities, plus a simple exercise that can change that.
 Pre-eminent HSP researcher Elaine Aron, Ph.
-D. identified these qualities as common in HSPs: creativity, imagination, empathy, intuition, reflection, wisdom, vocation, idea generation, depth, and perceptiveness.
+D. identified these qualities as common in the authentic HSP: creativity, imagination, empathy, intuition, reflection, wisdom, vocation, idea generation, depth, and perceptiveness.

 The highly sensitive child, if raised in a positive atmosphere, grows into an adult who, according to researcher Dr. Elaine Aron, may be "happier, healthier, and more socially skilled" than one who is not highly sensitive.
 They are like orchids in that they can flourish when given good care.

-In this article: some, not all, orchid children are HSPs.
-Put sensitivity into perspective.
-Find an important tip for parenting the orchid child.
+In this article: some, not all, orchid children are HSPs, putting sensitivity into perspective, and an important tip for parenting the orchid child.

 The highly sensitive person (HSP) thrives in a supportive atmosphere.
 We can learn a lot about creating that atmosphere from positive psychology.
 With its focus on happiness and the factors that help individuals and communities thrive, it is a good fit for the HSP.
 Instead of endlessly trying to fix what we don't like about ourselves, the research is clear that we can use our innate strengths and core abilities to "crowd out" the negative.
 So you too can become a more effective, confidant, and [...]

 This five-week teleconference course is for the HSP who wants to better understand and appreciate their special strengths and avoid common pitfalls.
-It begins Wednesday June 14th and continues June 21, 28, July 5, and 12 from 7 - 8 pm ET.
+It begins Thursday, October 5 and continues on October 12, 19, 26, and November 2, 2017 from 7 - 8 pm ET.